Tooth Fillings / Restoration Options in Boise, ID

 Restore Tooth Decay Using Composite Fillings

 Tooth decay can still happen to people who have regular dental appointments and good at-home oral hygiene.
-When our Doctors at Lowry Dental detect signs of tooth decay, the tooth can be restored conservatively before the decay gets worse.

 After completely removing all the tooth decay, the tooth is thoroughly sanitized and filled with with a composite resin material.
 The white composite resin can be tailor-matched to blend with your teeth providing a result that is natural-looking with improved oral health.

 Porcelain inlays and onlays are used when a tooth needs restoration beyond the capability of a composite or analgam filling.
 The inlays and onlays are used specifically when the tooth decay area is too large for fillings but not ready for a tooth crown.

 Often these teeth can be restored with a more conservative restoration than a crown by utilizing an onlay.
 As their name suggests both inlays and onlays “lay” over the chewing surface of the teeth.

 They are made in the lab after taking an impression of the prepared tooth.
 The completed inlay or onlay is then bonded to the remaining tooth with special cement.

 Each of our doctors at Lowry Dental have extensive experience in Cosmetic Dentistry in Boise, Idaho.

 For people with high rates of decay there are filling materials made that contain fluoride.
 Fluoride ions are released, which make the teeth more resistant to decay.